Ayg0/conwaysGameOfLife/README.md

 - Simulate Conway's Game of Life on a grid.
 - Control the simulation speed.
-- PAUSED mode: Create and edit the initial state of the grid.
+- PAUSED mode: Create and edit the initial state of the grid and Advance the simulation one step at a time.

 ## Requirements